Swing Around: Past appearances

-Successors and Similar Rides
+Successors and similar rides

 HUSS

 The Bee Bee is a newer version of the Huss Swing Around that is usually themed relating to bumble bees.
 In this version of the ride, the ride features 10 cars that seat two passengers each which are restrained by an overhead lap bar.
 The noticeable difference between the Bee Bee and the Swing Around is the Swing Around features 14 cars where passengers are restrained by a lap bar which acts as a handle for passengers to hold onto throughout the duration of the ride.

-Moser Rides
+Moser

 The Dactylus is very similar to the Huss Swing Around except the ride only features eight cars with a maximum lift of 90° that each seats two passengers which are restrained by over the shoulder restraints.
 The Moser version also moves in a counterclockwise (anticlockwise) rotation, where the HUSS Swing Around rotates in a clockwise rotation.

 SBF Visa

 The Airborne Shot operates very similarly to the HUSS Swing Around.
 The major noticeable difference is the cars where riders are suspended (legs dangling) while seated being restrained by a shoulder restraint throughout the duration of the ride.
 The Airborne Shot features eight two-passenger open cars with an overall capacity of 16 passengers per ride.